jamesrenfro/sharealike/README.md

-Sharealike
+Share-alike
 =========

 Share pictures with everybody!

-This project is a purely technical exercise to work out the details of how to use Django alongside several contemporary Javascript frameworks to get the best of both worlds -- simple relational ORM with the goodies that come with Django, and highly modular, testable Javascript on the frontend.
+This project is a technical exercise that uses Python Django on the server-side along with several current Javascript frameworks on the client, including Backbone.js, Handlebars.js, Requirejs, and Twitter Bootstrap.
+The high-level goal is to take advantage of Django's server-side templating and relational ORM, while building modular, testable Javascript on the frontend that can be easily optimized and minified for production deployment.
+By using Requirejs and Backbone together it's possible to develop self-contained units of code, following the Java pattern where each class has its own separate file, without (at least post-optimization) incurring the cost of all those additional roundtrips to the server.
+Following the lead of projects like Bootstrap and Angular, it's clearly possible to eliminate a lot of the tight-coupling between Javascript and a particular HTML layout.
+In this case, I try to do that by building Backbone Views that can be pointed at a particular element at runtime, and avoiding too much direct jQuery DOM manipulation based on ids.

+## Goals

+1. To take advantage of Django's capabilities on the server-side to do object relational mapping
+2. To take advantage of Django's templating to allow initial screens to load quickly without additional round-trips
+3. To cleanly decouple client-side code so it can be tested independently
+4. To use Backbone.js and Require.js to build modular, maintainable MV* user interface
+5. To use Bootstrap to produce clean HTML5 with data attributes that avoid unnecessary explicit Javascript wiring
+6. To make all communication with the server after the page load use REST/json api calls

 ## Quick start

 This will start the app using a sqlite database under the top-level project directory, and store uploaded files under a local directory called 'media/shareserver'.
+Note that you will need to have a few dependencies installed already to get started, including vitualenv and bower, which is easiest to install with the node package manager npm.

 	> git clone https://github.com/jamesrenfro/poochable.git
 	> virtualenv sharealike